 AXYZ 3-Axis Router

-The AXYZ 4008 Series 3 Axis CNC Router is one of the most popular sizes for CNC Routers.
-Located in the Fabrication Lab, the 4008 is capable of handling a range of tooling and application options in the industry and has a process width of 48”, a length of 96” and an 18” gantry height.
+The AXYZ Pacer 4010 ATC 3-Axis CNC Router is one of the most popular sizes for CNC Routers.
+Located in the fabrication lab, the 4008 is capable of handling a range of tooling and application options in the industry and has a process width of 60”, a length of 120” and a 10” gantry height.
 Keep in mind that height limitations may vary depending upon project dimension, tool choice, and toolpath design.

 Roland MDX-540 4 Axis Router

-The Roland MDX-540 is a small scale CNC lathe that incorporates a 4th axis of rotation into the milling process.
-This allows for the stock material to spin or flip during the machining operation, gaining access to areas or geometries that would normally be considered 'undercut'.
+The Roland MDX-540 is a small-scale CNC lathe that incorporates a fourth axis of rotation into the milling process.
+This allows for the stock material to spin or flip during the machining operation, giving access to areas or geometries that would normally be considered "undercut."
 A general guideline for maximum stock dimensions is 12" x 4" x 4".
 Keep in mind that you will always lose 3.75" of your overall stock length to the clamping and fixturing mechanisms (ie, of a 12" stock length, only 8.25" is available for milling).

 Step by Step Guide To Submitting a File

-This provides enough time for the TAs to look over your file, recommend revisions, and book a time slot on the machine.
+Give yourself one week of leeway when submitting a file, because the CNC can become booked up.
+This provides enough time for the digital lab and CNC work studies to look over your file, recommend revisions, and book a time slot on the machine.

 1. Become familiar with RhinoCam

-The Daniels RhinoCAM for Rhino6 x64 PDF tutorial covers setup of a proper RhinoCAM file, please consult before contacting the Fabrication Technologist or the CNC TAs, if you have additional concerns or questions feel free to consult.
+The Daniels RhinoCAM for Rhino6 x64 PDF tutorial covers setup of a proper RhinoCAM file.
+Please consult it before contacting the fabrication technologist or the CNC TAs, if you have additional concerns or questions feel free to consult.

 2. Create your CAM data using RhinoCAM